 The reason we need EA, according to TOGAF, is to support “delivery of business strategy”.
-But after that line all listed benefits are solely around IT.
-The rest of TOGAF and most of the other frameworks are downright IT-centric as well, though admittedly business conscious.
-Of course they should be business conscious.
-Just remember what was the driver that brought EA into existence: the gap between business and IT.
+But after that line, all listed benefits are solely around IT.
+The rest of TOGAF and most of the other frameworks are IT-centric as well, though admittedly business conscious.
+Of course, they should be business conscious.
+Just remember what the driver that brought EA into existence: the gap between business and IT.
 But it seems the current EA practice is too short a bridge which is now falling down that same gap instead of bridging it.
 Why?
-Because it’s not enough “IT” to deliver tangible value and it’s not enough “Business” to make business people really interested.
+Because it’s not enough “IT” to deliver tangible value and it’s not enough “Business” to make business people interested.
 No wonder BPM for example is doing much better on its own (How we came to have EA and BPM as separate disciplines will be the topic of another post).
 Not that the “B” in BPM is what it should be.
 Yet, the interest in BPM is growing while in EA is declining, or – to use the Gartner terminology – EA enters trough of disillusionment.

-If on the other hand EA was really business driven, not just business conscious, then we should have seen it already in the MBA curricula together with Finance, Marketing, Management and probably right after
+If on the other hand, EA was really business driven, not just business conscious, then we should have seen it already in the MBA curricula together with Finance, Marketing, Management and probably right after

-There were more efforts in this direction in the recent years.
+There were more efforts in this direction in recent years.
 And some good results.
 Notably, one of them is the Enterprise Business Motivation Model of Nick Malik which extended the BMM of OMG, developed by Business Rules Group.

-Some good news is coming also from the notations front.
+Some good news is also coming from the notations front.
 A very promising extension of ArchiMate was proposed to fill the motivation gap in the notation and achieve better traceability of requirements.
 Having motivation in, it’s mostly used to achieve traceability, to have the “why”-chain from the system we implement to what the ultimate business goal that it’s meant to support.
 Good, but is it good enough?
 And then, when we need to find that strategic goal, we usually search in the strategic plan.
 But are all strategies planned?
 How about “emergent” strategies as Henry Mintzberg called them back in the early 90s.
 Don’t we see more of those recently?
 Strategies that emerge from the user experience.
 Here, user experience.
 How about that in EA?
 Or brands?
 Or probably their place is not in EA.
 In 2009 Google market value was estimated around $108 billion and the value of its brand over $100 billion.
 The brand value of most companies in that same list is over 90% of their market value.
 Do we want to have EA which excludes 90% of the company?

 Structure must follow strategy

 Which structures?
-Scope wise, here’s where contemporary EA is quite often organisation-centric.
+Scope-wise, here’s where contemporary EA is quite often organisation-centric.
 EA is about processes, systems and technology.
 About processes within organisational boundaries.
 That’s why the real architects of the enterprise, the CEOs, are sceptical about EA value proposition.
 Because for them

 the customer has the process.
 We have to decide how we want to appear in that process – what we want to contribute to the customer experience – and make sure that’s what our day-to day performance actually achieves